-Even if you are tall enough to be a fashion model, when you do your fashion shots – keep it simple, remember that the shots are selling you and your ability, not the designer clothing.
+Even if you are tall enough to be a fashion model, when you do your fashion shots – keep it simple; remember that the shots are selling you and your ability, not the designer clothing.

 8. What kinds of pictures do I need in my modeling portfolio?

-Your portfolio needs a variety of shots, including headshots and full length photos, as well as three quarter length and full length images.
+Your portfolio needs a variety of shots, including headshots and full-length photos, as well as three-quarter-length and full-length images.
 You should have a good balance of shots done in the studio as well as shots done on location in natural lighting.

 A strong headshot is crucial.
 You also need a good full-length body shot in your book.
 This can be a tasteful swimsuit or lingerie shot done in a non-provocative way.
-If you prefer to not model swimwear or lingerie, your body shot could be a well fitted pair of jeans and a tank top.
+If you prefer not to model swimwear or lingerie, your body shot could be a well-fitted pair of jeans and a tank top.
 The term “Body shot” doesn’t mean SKIN – it means a shot to show your figure – in other words, how you are built.